 - Youngstown Coffee Company

-Queer-owned coffee shops have long offered places where the community can feel safe, seen, and welcome.
+LGBTQ-owned coffee shops have long offered places where the community can feel safe, seen, and welcome.
 Whether or not you’re able to visit your favorite places today, we encourage you to write a recommendation and share what makes your go-to queer-owned small business special.
 Be sure to explore all 30+ LGBTQ-owned coffeeshops on Intentionalist.

 Thanks for all that you do to #SpendLikeItMatters!
 Discover awesome brick + mortar small businesses in your community, suggest your favorites, and be sure that you’re following us on social media (Instagram, Facebook, Twitter).